MatyAlfonso/MatyAlfonso/README.md

-# Hi there 👋, I'm Matias Alfonso.
+# Hi there 👋, I'm Matias Alfonso, a Full Stack Web Developer.

 ### Looking for my first job as Web Developer.

-💪 Always learning.
-I'm currently learning React Native and NextJS, both with TypeScript.

 🧑‍💻 I learned so many different languages and tools, but I mainly use: